Biden vows to finish Kabul evacuation, avenge US deaths

 The administration has been widely blamed for a chaotic and deadly evacuation that began in earnest only after the collapse of the U.S.-backed Afghan government and the Taliban’s takeover of the country.
 More than 100,000 people have been evacuated so far, Afghans, Americans and others.

-Thursday’s attacks were sure to intensify political pressure from all sides on Biden, who already was under heavy criticism for not beginning the pullout earlier.
+Thursday’s attack was sure to intensify political pressure from all sides on Biden, who already was under heavy criticism for not beginning the pullout earlier.
 He had announced in April that he was ending the U.S. war and would have all forces out by September.

 House Republican leader Kevin McCarthy of California called for Speaker Nancy Pelosi, D-Calif., to bring the chamber back into session to consider legislation that would prohibit the U.S. withdrawal until all Americans are out.
 Pelosi’s office dismissed such suggestions as “empty stunts.”